ckopec-dev/Stem-Cheatsheets/Azure.md

 - Infrastructure as a Service (IaaS): cloud service provider handles servers and networking
 - Platform as a Service (PaaS): cloud service provider manages runtime, middleware, and OS (plus IaaS)
 - Software as a Service (SaaS): cloud service provider manages everything
+- Resource: a purchased service (e.g. VM, database)
+- Resource Group: logical groupings of related resources that share life-cycle, permissions, and policies
+- Azure Resource Manager (ARM): centralized management layer for resources and resource groups
+- Service Principal: identity created for use with automated tools that has limited access to resources

 ### Services managed by cloud service provider